LLM-Integrity-Guard/JailMine/README.md

 ## Usage

 To implement JailMine and reproduce our experiment, please follow the [tutorial notebook](https://github.com/yearsago162012/JailMine/blob/main/Tutorial.ipynb).
-The result of JailMine will be presented in [result.csv](https://github.com/yearsago162012/JailMine/blob/main/result.csv).
+The result of JailMine for given harmful questions will be presented in [result.csv](https://github.com/yearsago162012/JailMine/blob/main/result.csv).